-IT policies provide governance foundations for which users are informed of their responsibilities and accountability pertaining to the use, protection, destruction, and business continuity of the university's technology-related assets.
+IT policies provide governance foundations for which users are informed of their responsibilities and accountability pertaining to the use, protection, destruction, and business continuity of the university's technology-related assets which include data, network infrastructure, software, and hardware.
 IT standards and procedures provide minimum requirements and instructions for users to adhere to in support of IT policies.
-Technology-related assets include data, network infrastructure, software, and hardware.

-ITS blocks N.C.
-A&T network access to websites that illegally share copyrighted materials, provide peer-to-peer traffic of copyrighted materials, promote malware and phishing, and provide access to tools that allow for remote access or control to another computer.
+The N.C.
+A&T Information Security Policy (ISP) requires the institution to take appropriate action to detect, prevent, and mitigate information security risks.
+ITS blocks network access to sites that illegally share copyrighted materials, provide peer-to-peer traffic of copyrighted materials, promote malware and phishing, and provide access to tools that allow for remote access or control to another computer.
+Additional violations of the Acceptable Use Policy include sending messages or material that are fraudulent, harassing, threatening, and intimidating.

-The university is required by the Digital Millennium Copyright Act (DMCA) and the Higher Education Opportunity Act (HEOA) to limit access to these sites in order to comply with copyright laws and to keep the campus information resources secure.
+The Peer-to-Peer (P2P) Policy sets forth the requirements by the Digital Millennium Copyright Act (DMCA) and the Higher Education Opportunity Act (HEOA) to limit access to sites in order to comply with copyright laws and to keep the campus information resources secure.